"Demoralised dentists are walking away from a broken system, while millions struggle to access the care they need"

 It comes as the British Dental Association calls for “radical and urgent change” to help NHS dentistry recover from the impact of Covid-19.

-Figures from the NHS show 28,992 adults were seen by an NHS dentist in Broxtowe borough in the two years leading to June 30 this year, 31 per cent of the area's adult population.
+Figures from the NHS show 36,895 adults were seen by an NHS dentist in Ashfield in the two years leading to June 30 this year, 38 per cent of the area's adult population.

 Nationally, 18.1 million adults were seen by an NHS dentist in the 24 months to June 30 this year.
 It is up from 16.4m in 2020-22, but still below the 22m seen in 2017-19.